DaveSturge/expense_tracker/README.md

 # Expense_Tracker

-#This is a program built to track expenses.
+#This is a simple program built to track expenses.
+You can add, view and search for different expenses all within the CLI.